15 Best Campgrounds in Montana

 In northwest Montana near the city of Libby, this first-come, first-served campground is on the banks of Bull Lake with 18 sites available.
 The spacious, wooded campsites cater to tents and smaller RVs, with no hook-ups available.

 It's the adjacent Ross Creek Cedars Scenic Area that draws people to visit and spend the night.
 This big landscape contains groves of ancient red cedars, some over 1,000 years old.
-And Bad Medicine is the closest campground to these biggest trees in Montana.
+A family-friendly nature trail tours these big trees and is a popular destination throughout the year.
+Bad Medicine Campground is the closest campground to these biggest trees in Montana.

 The campground also sits at the south end of Bull Lake.
 This proximity, alongside a developed boat ramp and dock, also makes water activities popular from the campground.
 Arrive early during the summer when attempting to secure a site.